clambodile/ssp-4w/lessons/hof/hofs-4.md

+# Extra HOF Content

-# This lesson has slides and exercises for "Filter", "Reduce", and "Reduce Optional"
+**This lesson has additional slides and exercises for "Filter".
+Also introduces "Reduce" and reduce with objects: "Reduce Optional"**

 # Filter